-Being an important component of TCM or traditional Chinese medicine, acupuncture in Boynton Beach is a holistic form of healthcare system that is used for both curative and preventive care.
+Being an important component of TCM or traditional Chinese medicine, acupuncture in Orlando is a holistic form of healthcare system that is used for both curative and preventive care.
 Thin long needles are used in the traditional form of acupuncture and are inserted into specified parts of the body known as meridians based on the patterns of disharmony indicated by the patient’s specific need and symptoms.
 More often than not, acupuncture is used along with other TCM therapies such as Qi gong and other energetic practices as well as medicinal herbs, and dietary recommendations.

 In the West, acupuncture has become widely popular especially when scientific studies have proven its helpfulness, especially when it comes to the alleviation of pain.
 This treatment is now covered by some private insurance plans (but not by Medicare) and has even been adopted by the U.S. military as a frontline treatment for soldiers.
 Beginning in 2014, acupuncture therapies were recommended by the California Legislature as one of the treatments that can be covered by all health insurance plans in the state.